maximilien-noal/AmpShell/README.md

 ### AutoConfig

-DOSBox is automatically found, as is it's configuration file.
+DOSBox is automatically found, as is its configuration file.

 ### Drag & Drop